visgl/loaders.gl/docs/specifications/category-3d-tiles.md

 # 3D Tiles Loaders

-> The 3D tiles category is still under development.
+> The 3D tiles category is experimental.

 The 3D Tiles category defines a generalized representation of hierarchical geospatial data structures.